Bhaskers-Blu-Org2/MCW-Linux-lift-and-shift/Hands-on lab/HOL step-by-step - Linux lift and shift.md

     ![Under Connection strings, the osticket connection string displays.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image99.png "Connection strings section")

 5. Open a new browser tab and connect to <https://github.com/opsgility/osTicket>.
-This is a public repo for the OsTicket software.
+This is a public repository for the OsTicket software.
 Sign in to your personal GitHub account or create a new one.

     ![On the GitHub webpage, a code tab displays.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image100.png "GitHub webpage")